 Financial Discipline – all businesses are valued based on the health of their historical income statements as well as 5-year projections that are substantiated.
 The existence of financial controls supports an owner’s profitability claims.
 It is extremely important that your company’s financial records are accurate and verifiable.
 A potential buyer or lender will want to carefully review them.

 Growth Strategy – being able to demonstrate a realistic growth strategy is vital to the perceived value of your business.
 Creating a pro forma statement with projected discretionary earnings is the best way to communicate future opportunities.
 Make sure you document your assumptions and clearly outline new products, marketing efforts, increased demand, industry dynamics and other factors that impact growth.

-A business valuation serves as a great tool to benchmark the current market value of your business.
-Due to the historical use of unreliable valuation approaches, we recommend you use an unbiased and honorable certified business valuation firm.
+Strategy business planning utilizes business valuations since they serves as a great tool to benchmark the current market value of your business.
+Due to the historical use of unreliable valuation approaches, we recommend you use an unbiased and a credible business valuation firm.
 If the valuation proves insufficient to support your long-term financial objectives, you should devote a significant effort toward focusing on the key value drivers and the necessary action steps to build value.
 If the valuation is right in line with your expectations, you should take steps to preserve its value and occasionally have the business re-valued.
 Industry dynamics and the health of the economy are external factors that can greatly alter the market value of your business.